Trekking to see Ugаndа’ѕ mоuntаin gоrillаѕ

-There are lots of tour operators offering trips to Uganda, and many of these provide gorilla trekking opportunities.
+There are lots of tour operators offering gorilla trekking trips to Uganda or Rwanda.
 Choosing a company and group to go with can be quite overwhelming!
 We recommend opting for a fun, responsible and personable operator like ourselves who just want you to have the best time possible.
 We also encourage you to go with a tour operator that employs local people, so that your visit benefits the local economy.
 Again, that would be us. 😉

-At Follow Alice we organise WhatsApp group chats and webinars before embarking on your trip so you can get to know your group (and us!).
-We’re also in constant contact with our awesome local guide, Dan, whom we know well and trust to take excellent care of us and our guests.
+At Follow Alice we organise pre-travel WhatsApp group chats and webinars so you can get to know your group (and us!).
+We’re also in constant contact with our awesome local guide, Dan Kabogoza, whom we know well and trust to take excellent care of our guests.
 You really are in wonderful hands with Dan.
-For more information on our Uganda adventure, take a look here.
-For more info on gorilla trekking tours in general, take a look here.
-We hope to have you join us soon!

 Got any questions?
 Want to have a chat about this trip?
 Get in touch!
 We’d love to hear from you. 🌎